EmbraceLtd/TrayWeek/README.md

 Implemented as a windowless WPF application for .NET 8 (runtime required).
 NuGet dependencies: [Hardcodet.NotifyIcon.Wpf](https://github.com/hardcodet/wpf-notifyicon)

-The application will try and detect Windows version and Windows theme (dark or light), for best results.

 Users must themselves choose to permanently show the tray icon in the system settings!

 A setup project is included that produces a msi file when built.